brianhill/deep-springs-observatory/index.md

 ## Site

-The observatory foundation is under construction and is expected to be at least partially operable in Spring 2021:
+The observatory foundation is under construction and the observatory is expected to be at least partially operable in Spring 2021:

 ![Excavation](./photos/ExcavationUnderSmokySkies.jpeg)